raquamaps/raquamaps/README.md

 ## Quick Start

-Here are some quick examples to get you started.
+To see some quick examples to get you started, open the `dev_alg.r` file.

 __Example 1: Interactive raquamaps__